woodstockcs/labs/initials/README.md

 ## Usage

 Your program should behave per the examples below.
-Assumed that the underlined text is what some user has typed.

 ```
 $ ./initials